Oxen-AI/oxen-release/README.md

 </p>

 Visit [https://www.oxen.ai/register](https://www.oxen.ai/register) to register for early access to the Hub where you can host your datasets.

-# Features

-* 🔥 Fast (10-100x faster than existing tools)
-* 🧠 Easy to learn (same commands as git)
-* 🗄️ Index lots of files (millions of images? no problem)
-* 🎥 Handles large files (images, videos, audio, text, parquet, arrow, json, models, etc)
-* 📊 Native DataFrame processing ([oxen df](DataFrames.md) command for data exploration)
-* 📈 Tracks changes over time (never worry about losing the state of your data)
-* 🤝 Collaborate with your team (sync to an oxen-server)
-* 👀 Better data visualization on [OxenHub](https://oxen.ai)

 # Why the name Oxen?